 Additional support available to you at Raymont.

-New students are welcomed to Raymont through a formal orientation weekend designed to build new friendships, become familiar with the new surroundings and gain some practical tips to fast track integration into both college and their new university campus.
-Led by the senior residential assistants, new students are provided a tour of their new campus via public transport and supported in gaining a Brisbane public transport card (Go Card) as well as their new university ID.
-A barn dance is held on the Saturday night to encourage new friendships prior to team activities on the Brisbane River (kayaking, mountain bike riding, abseiling) organised by the professional Riverlife crew on the Sunday morning.
+New students are welcomed to Raymont Residential College through a formal orientation weekend designed to build new friendships, become familiar with the new surroundings and gain some practical tips to fast track integration into both college and their new university campus.
+Led by the Senior Residential Assistants, new students are provided a tour of their new campus via public transport and supported in gaining a Brisbane public transport card (Go Card), as well as their new university ID.
+A bush dance is held on the Saturday night to encourage new friendships prior to team activities on the Brisbane River (kayaking, mountain bike riding, abseiling) organised by the professional Riverlife crew on the Sunday morning.
 Time is also spent familiarising students with the college policies and processes.

 Flourishing at University series

-We offer up to 18 free tutorials a week to support students with their academic studies.
+We offer free tutorials to support students with their academic studies.
 Learn more here.

 Students are also able to seek advice on course changes at university and preparing for the world of work with the Vice Principal and our Academic Adviser.